dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ### USB 1.1 (OHCI/UHCI) Support

 For Penryn systems and pre-2013 Mac Pros, USB 1.1 support was outright removed in macOS Ventura.
-While USB1.1 may seem unimportant, it handles many important devies on your system.
+While USB 1.1 may seem unimportant, it handles many important devices on your system.
 These include:

 * Keyboard and Trackpad for laptops
 * IR Receivers
 * Bluetooth

-::: warning The following systems rely on USB1.1
+::: warning The following systems rely on USB 1.1

 * iMac10,x and older
 * Macmini3,1 and older